-The opossum is one of Kentucky’s most unique animals and they deserve our admiration and respect.
-Who else do you know that can eat 4000 ticks a week!
+The opossum is one of North America’s most unique animals and they deserve our admiration and respect.
+Who else do you know that can eat 4000 ticks a Month!

 The opossum is one of Kentucky’s most unique animals.
 The Virginia Opossum (Didelphis virginiana) is the only marsupial in the United States.
 Kangaroos and Koalas are popular examples of marsupials that live in Australia.